2ndSightLab/ai-cfn/README.md

 Artifical Intelligence:
 https://medium.com/cloud-security/artificial-intelligence-2e97415216c0

-Note: These scripts are for testing only.
+These scripts are for testing only.

 For secure deployment considerations check out these posts: https://medium.com/cloud-security/automating-cybersecurity-metrics-890dfabb6198

 # Instructions to Deploy a Static Website With a TLS Certificate and CloudFront distribution